ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 3. Take note of the value of the `members.name` field for that element. eg. `name: 'node2-0b70a1b78fff6c0e-admin.database.cloud.ovh.net:27017'`.
 You will use it in STEP 3 to load and run YCSB.

 ### STEP 2: Configure The YCSB Workload
 YCSB provide pre-configured workloads under the `ycsb-0.17.0 > workloads` folder.
 You can setup your own workload based on the behavior of your application.
+>[!NOTE]
+>See [YCSB Core Properties ](https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties) for the list of available workload properties.

 Here is an example of a workload:
 ```javascript
 # Unless required by applicable law or agreed to in writing, software
 # distributed under the License is distributed on an "AS IS" BASIS,